fragarco/abasc/docs/en/abasc.md

 ### `RESUME`

 **Command.** Resumes execution after an error event handled by `ON ERROR GOTO`.
 This mechanism only works in interpreted BASIC.
-BASC implements 'ON ERROR GOTO' in a different way so it ignores `RESUME` and issues a warning if it appears in the code.
+ABASC implements 'ON ERROR GOTO' in a different way so it ignores `RESUME` and issues a warning if it appears in the code.

 ### `RETURN`